uttkarshTewari2006/uttkarshTewari2006/README.md

 Hi I am Uttkarsh Tewari and a freshman at UCSC majoring in computer science!
+I have experience in Python (check out my public Python projects repository!), and currently working on an HTML/CSS/JS web project.